-If you are completing a qualification for which a thesis or dissertation is required, a final result must be confirmed prior to applying to graduate.
-However, you should check with the department concerned if a final result has not been received when applications open.
+If you are completing a qualification for which a thesis or dissertation is required, the final result must be confirmed prior to applying to graduate.
+However, you should check with the department concerned if the final result has not been received when applications open.

-If the final result is not recorded on your academic record but you still want to apply you should email the Graduation Office as soon as applications open.
+If the final result is not recorded on your academic record but you still want to apply, you should email the Graduation Office as soon as applications open.

 Before you can graduate, all requirements must be completed at least five weeks prior to the ceremony date.
-This includes having a confirmed result and submitting two permanently-bound (hard) copies of your thesis to the Doctoral and Scholarships Office, as well as an electronic version of your thesis uploaded to the University Library (OUR Archive).
-Details can be found at otago.ac.nz/study/otago030362.html.
+This includes having a confirmed result, submitting two permanently-bound (hard) copies of your thesis to the Graduate Research Office for Doctoral degrees or to the Student Records Office for Masters degrees, as well as an electronic version of your thesis uploaded to the University Library (OUR Archive).
+Details can be found at otago.ac.nz/study/otago030362.html